Written by Allen Crowely

-Principal Oliver came in like a public relations representative, moving at a quick pace and tugging on the lapels of his suit.
+Principal Oliver had followed the coaches in like a public relations representative, moving at a quick pace and tugging on the lapels of his suit.
 “It’s alright class, you’re safe.
 No one is going to get hurt.”

-Lincoln was perplexed.
-How could they possibly have known about the phage.
-No way Donatello said something?
-Did his parents figure out that he had swapped it for a meal worm?
-Seemed unlikely.
+Lincoln wondered how they could possibly have known about the phage.
+No way Donatello said something.
+Had his parents figured out that he swapped it for a mealworm?
+Seems unlikely.

-Coach Otis grabbed the gun case from the floor.
-“What were you thinking, Tenderly, putting the entire school at risk?
-He looked at the gun inside.
-“Your little revolution stops here.”
+While Coach Raz held Lincoln in a bear hug, Coach Otis grabbed the gun case from the floor.
+“What were you thinking, Tenderly, putting the entire school at risk?”

 “What?”
 Lincoln was doubly confused now.